ClangBuiltLinux/tc-build/README.md

 * ### Fedora

   ```
-  dnf install ccache clang cmake gcc gcc-c++ git lld make ninja-build python3 zlib-devel
+  dnf install bison ccache clang cmake flex gcc gcc-c++ git lld make ninja-build python3 zlib-devel
   ```

 * ### Arch Linux

   ```
-  pacman -S base-devel ccache clang cmake git lld ninja python3
+  pacman -S base-devel bison ccache clang cmake flex git lld ninja python3
   ```

-If you intend to compile with PGO, please ensure that you also have `bc`, `bison`,`flex`, and `libssl-dev` (or equivalent) installed as you will be building some Linux kernels.
+If you intend to compile with PGO, please ensure that you also have `bc` and `libssl-dev` (or equivalent) installed as you will be building some Linux kernels.
 If you are building for PowerPC (which the script does by default), make sure `mkimage` is available as well; the package is `u-boot-tools` on Debian/Ubuntu.

 Python 3.5.3+ is recommended, as that is what the script has been tested against.
 These scripts should be distribution agnostic.
 Please feel free to add different distribution install commands here through a pull request.